Egg Foam with Chive Infusion

 6- Pass the mix through a fine sieve and pour into the ISI Gourmet Whip.

 7- Screw ISI cream charger (1 for ½L ISI Gourmet Whip or 2 for 1L ISI Gourmet Whip) and shake vigorously.

 8- Keep warm in bain-marie at 65˚C (150 ˚F).

 9- For the chive infusion, mix the ingredients in a blender for approximately 1 minute and pass through a regular sieve (not too fine) and pour into a transfer pipette.
 The nicest pipettes to be presented on a plate are those that have a narrow and long stem.
-These transfer pipettes are usually called “blood bank type”.
-I found that the best bulb size to hold the right amount of chive infusion is about 4.5 ml.
-The stem is 3 mm thick and usually 100 mm to 155 mm long.
+You can get these pipettes from our store here.

 10- Serve with freshly baked butter biscuit or bread.